mulbane/assessment/README.md

 ## Deployment Process

 ### Front-End Deployment
-- **Process**: Static assets are built, uploaded to S3, and CloudFront cache is invalidated.
+- **Process**: Static assets are built, uploaded to S3, and CloudFront cache is invalidated all via CI/CD pipeline.
 - **Trigger**: Automatically triggered by a merge to the `main` branch via a CI/CD pipeline (e.g., Jenkins).

 ### Backend Deployment
-- **Process**: Docker images for backend services are built, pushed to ECR, and deployed to ECS.
+- **Process**: Docker images for backend services are built, pushed to ECR, and deployed to ECS via CI/CD pipeline.
 - **Trigger**: Automatically triggered by a merge to the `main` branch via CI/CD pipeline (e.g., Jenkins).